Rethinking Impostor Syndrome™ Coach Training

 Literally Wrote the Book on Women and Impostor Syndrome

-Valerie’s groundbreaking book, The Secret Thoughts of Successful Women: Why Capable People Suffer from Impostor Syndrome has been reprinted in six languages.
+Valerie’s groundbreaking book, The Secret Thoughts of Successful Women And Men: Why Capable People Suffer from Impostor Syndrome has been reprinted in seven languages.

 Valerie is a mapmaker.
 Providing guidelines for discovering our individual penchants for making unsound judgments about our competence and for dealing with inevitable failures, mistakes, and criticisms.
 I recommend her book to all my clients and students who suffer with impostor feelings.